krishnpriyadinesan/amfoss-tasks/TASK-10/README.md

-This wasn't as easy I thought it would but i did try.
+This wasn't as easy I thought it would be, but i did try.